KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Transformative, but never tame.

 **Ethical Orientation**
-Transcendent / entropic — depending on response.
+Transcendent or entropic — depending on response.

 **Symbolic Counterparts**
 Sekhmet